 This isn’t a Musical – but a Play – with some amazing Hollywood and Ballroom Dance routines.

-It’s a flattering comparison but it misses out the stunning Ballroom and Astaire / Rogers style sequences choreographed by top Strictly choreographer Richard Marcel.
+Which is a flattering comparison – but it misses out the stunning Ballroom and Astaire / Rogers style sequences choreographed by top Strictly choreographer Richard Marcel.

 Richard was nicknamed by Craig Revell Horwood as: “choreographer to the stars” – fair enough as Britney, Kylie and Madonna could testify!